top of page

 Intended Use

-• Institutions and individual researchers will use the LRP to speak with one voice to funders, policy makers, foreign partners, and other institutions, thus demonstrating coherency of the research community.
+• Institutions and individual researchers from across Canada will use the LRP to speak with one voice to funders, policy makers, foreign partners, and other institutions, thus demonstrating coherency of the Canadian research community.

 Scientific Working Groups and Contacts: